sauce-archives/sauce_ruby/README.markdown

 A suggestion of how to run tests locally or remotely is available at the [Swappable Sauce](https://github.com/sauce-labs/sauce_ruby/wiki/_preview) wiki page.

 ### Capybara
-The gem provides a Capybara driver that functions exactly the same as the existing Selenium driver.
+The gem provides a Capybara driver that functions mostly the same as the existing Selenium driver.
 ```ruby
 ## In your test or spec helper
 require "capybara"